Night Songs (Cinderella album)

-Night Songs is the debut studio album by American glam metal band Cinderella.
+Night Songs is the debut studio album by American rock band Cinderella.
 It was released on June 9, 1986, by Mercury Records.
 Mercury issued the album worldwide, while Vertigo Records handled the album's release in the UK.

-The album peaked at No. 3 on the US charts on February 7, 1987, and was certified double platinum for shipping 2 million copies there twelve days later.
+The album peaked at No. 3 on the US charts on February 7, 1987, and was certified double platinum for shipping 2 million copies.
 In May 1991, it was certified triple platinum, having shipped 3 million copies.

 Leadoff single "Shake Me" failed to chart, but "Nobody's Fool" cracked the Top 20, reaching No. 13.
 Third single "Somebody Save Me" went to #66.
 On May 4, 1987, Cinderella filmed parts of their concert in Philadelphia.
 These live songs were, along with their three MTV videos, released on home video in August 1987 on Night Songs: The Videos.

 Night Songs sold several million copies due to a combination of Cinderella's breakthrough single "Nobody's Fool", MTV airplay, and an opening slot on labelmates Bon Jovi's tour, in support of their album Slippery When Wet.